bryanhughes/bbg-demo/README.md

 ## Building your Project
 Everything you need to build, or rebuild the project, is included in this project.
 The project uses Gradle and includes a `build.gradle`.
 If you are using Eclipse or IntelliJ, simply import the project from sources.
+Please note, this project is to be built on your laptop, not the Beaglebone.

 The tasks to build the project are: